-I’ve traveled a lot when I was younger and I have to say I was fortunate to because of my amazing parents that took me everywhere with them on our vacations.
-However, sometimes your parents will no longer want to or can take you on family vacations.
-So, of course, as an adult and college student, you’re expected to save up for whatever else place you want to go to.
-Or maybe you’ve never really gone traveling to begin with and want to try it out but don’t know how.
-You might feel limited to your options even more because you’re a college student.
-Or more like a broke college student.
+Traveling has always been an interest to a lot of people and it most certainly is mine.
+A lot of people ask me how I am able to travel so much as a young adult and college student.
+Maybe you’re just like or maybe you’ve never really gone traveling and want to try it out but don’t know how.
+There are always doubts, especially college students who feel limited on their options.
 I know that feeling.
-I always looked at all these pictures with picturesque sceneries from Tumblr and Instagram and always wished I could go there.
-I’m telling you it is possible.
-It’s not about wishing for it, it’s about doing something about it.
+I always looked at all these pictures with picturesque sceneries from Tumblr and Instagram and always wished that I could go there someday.
+The desire started young for me and I’m telling you it is possible to go out there.
+It’s not about granting a wish on it, it’s about doing something about it and committing yourself to this.
 Take action.
 As my mother tells me, “If there’s a way, there’s a will.”
-So don’t let your financial situation hold you back because there are ways to make your dream trip more than a dream but reality.
+Don’t let your financial situation hold you back because there are ways to make your dream trip more than a dream but reality.

 1. Make this place a long term goal.